 A business can be operated through one or more trusts.
 Trusts have their own legal status and offer significant advantages over other structures.

-trust needs to be established by a deed of trust which must have a trustee and beneficiaries.
+A trust needs to be established by a deed of trust, which must have a trustee and beneficiaries.

 While individuals can be trustees, we recommend using a company as trustee to avoid problems which can arise when an individual trustee dies, is incapacitated or is made bankrupt.
 The certainty of a corporate trustee is particularly important when the trustee conducts a business.

 There are four main types of trusts:

 - discretionary trusts

 A discretionary trust is one where there are a number of named or possible beneficiaries (sometimes described as a ‘class’ of beneficiares) but the trust deed gives the trustee the power to decide which particular beneficiaries receive the income or assets of the trust.